Skip to content

 No mother should have to choose between paying medical bills or keeping the vehicle that gets her child to life-saving care.
 Xavier is battling a rare lung disease that requires him to be on oxygen for up to 16 hours a day.
 Every single day is a fight just to breathe.
 His mom has been doing absolutely everything she can to keep going, but the weight of medical expenses, missed work, and everyday bills has become overwhelming.
 Now, she’s facing another devastating reality: she’s about to lose her vehicle.
 The car she depends on to bring Xavier to doctor appointments, treatments, pharmacy visits, and emergencies could be repossessed very soon because she has fallen behind on payments while trying to keep up with the endless costs of caring for her son.
 She’s terrified.Terrified of how she’ll transport Xavier.Terrified of how she’ll continue getting him the care he needs.Terrified because she feels like she’s running out of options.
 This fundraiser is to help relieve some of that pressure before everything spirals even further.
 The money raised will go toward:• Catching up on vehicle payments to prevent repossession• Medical bills and ongoing care for Xavier• Oxygen-related expenses and transportation costs• Helping this family regain stability during an incredibly difficult time Xavier deserves the chance to keep fighting.
 His mom deserves the chance to breathe, too.
 If you’re able to donate, thank you from the bottom of our hearts.
 And if you can’t, simply sharing this fundraiser could help reach someone who can.
 Let’s come together and remind this family they are not alone.

 Natasha is a single mom doing everything she can to take care of her son, Keegan.
 Keegan lives with cerebral palsy, epilepsy, hydrocephalus, scoliosis, and several other serious conditions.
 Every day is a challenge, but through it all, Natasha is right there beside him, caring for him full time and making sure he never feels alone.
 Right now, even the basics are hard.
 Their van, the one they depend on to get to medical appointments and simply get out of the house, is falling apart.
 It is rusted, unsafe, and held together with duct tape.
 But Keegan loves getting out.
 Going for drives is one of the few things that brings him joy.
 And Natasha refuses to take that away from him.
 On top of everything, Natasha is also dealing with serious health issues of her own.
 She lives in constant pain, but like so many parents, she puts her child first and keeps going no matter what.
 When asked what she wants most, her answer was simple.
 A reliable, accessible van… and one day, to take Keegan to see the ocean.
 That is it.
 No big ask.
 No luxury.
 Just a mom who wants her son to be comfortable, safe, and happy.
 We have the opportunity to come together and change their lives.
 To give Keegan more freedom, more comfort, and more moments of joy.
 To give Natasha relief and the reminder that she is not alone in this fight.
 If you have ever loved someone enough to put them before yourself, you understand what she is doing every single day.
 Let’s help them.
 Every donation, every share, every bit of support brings them one step closer to a safer life and a dream that finally feels possible.
+With Natasha's permission, funds will be delivered to an account managed by attorney, Eric Mead.
 Let’s make this wish come true.

 At 81 years old, Shirley is doing everything she can just to get by.
 After losing her husband two years ago, she’s been navigating life alone.
 She lives in a small apartment, paying around $1,600 a month in rent, and relies on social security.
 After bills, she’s left with about $300 to cover everything else… groceries, gas, utilities, and basic necessities.
 Some months, she has to skip things just to make it through.
 But despite everything she’s going through, Shirley still shows kindness to everyone she meets.
 She smiles at strangers, talks to people at the bus stop, and does her best to make other people’s days brighter… even when life is hard for her.
 When I met her, she asked for help with something small.
 What stood out wasn’t her situation, it was her heart.
 She doesn’t want anything extravagant.
 Her dream is simple… just to feel stable and not have to worry every single month.
 This fundraiser is to give Shirley peace of mind.
 To help her cover everyday expenses, build a small safety net, and finally breathe a little easier.
 If you’re able to help, even a small amount can make a real difference.
 Let’s come together and show Shirley the same kindness she shows the world every single day.